satyajit1025/Spotify-clone/README.md

 # spotify-music player clone
 # Features
-1. User Interface (UI)
+1. User Interface (UI):
+  1.1.
 A visually appealing and responsive layout that resembles Spotify.
+  1.2.
 A navigation bar with links to Home, Search, and Library.
+  1.3.
 A footer with music controls (play, pause, next, previous, volume).
 2. Home Page
    Display of featured playlists and albums.
    Recommendations based on user preferences (static data).